Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Methodology

-\textbf{Stage 3: Task-Aware Finetuning with an MLLM as a Judge.} The final stage focuses on enhance the model for handle diverse scenarios and complex tasks.
+\textbf{Stage 3: Task-Aware Finetuning with an MLLM as a Judge.} The final stage focuses on enhancing the model for handling diverse scenarios and complex tasks.
 Standard training datasets often suffer from ``false negatives'' and lack sufficiently challenging negatives.
 To resolve this, we further employ an expert MLLM as a judge to perform data curation and generate high-fidelity hard negatives.
 Concretely, for each query $q$ in the target training set, we perform a ``retrieve-and-judge'' process.
 We first utilize our model from stage 2 to retrieve the top-$K$ ($K=20$) candidates $\mathcal{C}_{\text{ret}}$.
-We feed each pair $(q, c_i)$, where $c_i \in \mathcal{C}_{\text{ret}}$, into Qwen3-VL~\cite{bai2025qwen3} with following judgment template to assess their relevance.
-The judgment instructions used for each dataset are presented in~\cref{tab:judge_instruction}.

-We then examine the output logits of the \texttt{`yes'} and \texttt{`no'} tokens to determine relevance.
+We feed each pair $(q, c_i)$, where $c_i \in \mathcal{C}_{\text{ret}}$, into Qwen3-VL~\cite{bai2025qwen3} to assess their relevance.
+The judgment template can be found in Appendix C.1, and the judgment instructions used for each dataset are presented in Appendix E. We then examine the output logits of the \texttt{`yes'} and \texttt{`no'} tokens to determine relevance.
 If $\text{logit}(\text{\texttt{yes}}) > \text{logit}(\text{\texttt{no}})$, the candidate is deemed relevant.
-This helps us discover previously unlabeled true positives, thereby expanding the positive set beyond the original ground-truth positives; If $\text{logit}(\text{\texttt{no}}) > \text{logit}(\text{\texttt{yes}})$, the candidate is deemed irrelevant.
-Since these items were retrieved in the Top-20 by our model, they constitute high-quality hard negatives.
-For constrastive loss calculation, we keep the original ground-truth $c^+_q$ as the only positive to preserve consistency.
+This helps us discover previously unlabeled true positives, thereby expanding the positive set beyond the original ground-truth positives.
+If $\text{logit}(\text{\texttt{no}}) > \text{logit}(\text{\texttt{yes}})$, the candidate is deemed irrelevant.
+Since these items were retrieved in the top-20 by our model, they constitute high-quality hard negatives.
+For contrastive loss calculation, we keep the original ground-truth $c^+_q$ as the only positive to preserve consistency.
 The negative sample set $\mathcal{C}^-_q$ is augmented with judge-identified hard negatives, which serve as challenging distractors and force the model to distinguish more confusing samples.